 A soft and creamy rice and spinach dish, Spanakorizo is classic Greek comfort food.
 It's become one of my go-to dishes, especially when I want to dig into something cozy, while sticking to healthy, whole foods.

-I love that spanakorizo has vibes and flavors similar to spanakopita, my favorite crispy Greek spinach and feta pie, but is a less involved dish I can make any night of the week.
+I love that spanakorizo has vibes and flavors similar to spanakopita, my favorite crispy Greek spinach and feta pie, or my mac and cheese twist, but it's a less involved dish I can make any night of the week.

 This spinach rice dish can be served as a vegetarian meal, and you can easily make it vegan by omitting the feta cheese at the end (although I think it really adds flavor and a touch of luxury to this dish).
 As a side, it is particularly great with meatballs, fish, or lemon chicken.